stanford-oval/genie-cloud/doc/getting-started.md

 ## What is Almond?

-Almond is the magic virtual assistant that you can access through both of your phone and the [web](/me).
+Almond is the open virtual assistant that you can access through both of your phone and the [web](/me).
 It can help you configure your devices, accounts, and public services, retrieve data from them, and execute actions on them.
 It also allows you to easily share your data with your friends and families with control in your hand.
-Oh, btw, it's open-sourced and it protects your privacy!
+Oh, by the way, it's open source and it protects your privacy!

 ## What is Thingpedia?